 The Urbanism track draws on the Dutch tradition of combining urban design, landscape architecture, spatial planning and engineering.
 Students learn to integrate social, cultural, economic and political perspectives with the natural and man-made conditions of the site in order to shape and plan for more sustainable development.
-Established as a separate department in 1948, urbanism at TU Delft has a long history of helping guide urban areas and regions.

 Credits: 120 ECTS, 24 months

 Start: BSc Bouwkunde graduates can start every quarter.
 New students can only enrol in September.